kyliejtan/Email-Alert-Tool/README.md

 # Email-Alert-Tool

-The initial goal for this tool is to be able to send an email based on a condition being met.
+The initial goal for this tool was to be able to send an email based on a condition being met.

 At present, the tool is able to: